gnolang/ecosystem-fund-grants/onbloc.md

 - Builder

 ## A short description of what you are proposing (applies to all submissions)
+- Gno Core Contributions that are essential to the mainnet launch.
 - Public infrastructure services: Products including a wallet, a block explorer, and a decentralized exchange, all of which are essential for each blockchain ecosystem.
 - Development and support for initiatives for building functions of the Gno Core necessary to build the above mentioned products.
 These functions are also required on Gnoland to launch as a production-ready blockchain.